Product Strategy in Rocket League

 1. Focus on defensive positioning above all else

-2. Capitalize on oponent mistakes
+2. Capitalize on opponent mistakes

-3. Avoid ariels unless absolutely necessary
+3. Avoid aerials unless absolutely necessary

 Making strategy useful

 Question: Should I go get boost (makes the car faster) and risk being out of position?
-Answer: No

-Question: The ball is in the air (would requiree an aerial to reach) and there is a large risk of it going in our goal.
-How should I respond.
-Answer: Go for the ball, but be sure to take advantage of our realtime communication and let your partner know (so they can continue focusing on their defensive position).
+Answer: Go for the ball, but take advantage of our real-time communication and let your partner know (so they can continue focusing on their defensive position).

 Final thoughts